 Just as there are numerous sellers of used equipment, there are several avenues an interested buyer can explore to see what’s out there.

 Online shopping reigns supreme, especially in today’s contact-free buying environment.
-Websites have evolved to be more search-friendly so it’s easy to seek out exactly what’s desired, from make and model to technology upgrades on machines like Deere and Topcon’s SmartGrade dozer.
+Websites have evolved to be more search-friendly so it’s easy to seek out exactly what’s desired.
+This includes anything from make and model to technology upgrades on machines like Deere and Topcon’s SmartGrade dozer.
 Online also offers the most up-to-date inventory selection.
 And of course there’s the convenience of researching and browsing at home on the couch.

 Speaking of research, most manufacturers have informative comparison and research tools on their sites.
 RDO Equipment Co. has also expanded its site to include photos, even some video walkarounds of machines, or they can be requested.
 Those who feel more comfortable purchasing a used dozer at a local dealership can go in with some background on what they’re looking for and what’s out there in the market.